bedapub/microbiome10XVisium/README.md

 ### krakenToMatrix()

-The first step is to convert the output from the bioinformatic pipeline (\*\_kraken_output.txt file consisting of three columns BC, UMI and taxid) into a taxid-spot matrix at a particular taxonomic level, similar to the gene-spot matrix for host transcriptomics.
-The function krakenToMatrix() performs this, while also performing barcode correction, resolving the taxonomic classifications of the reads to a specific taxonomic level (recommended: genus level) and collapsing reads into UMI counts.
+The first step is to convert the output from the bioinformatic pipeline (\*\_profiling-output.txt file consisting of three columns BC, UMI and taxid) into a taxid-spot matrix at a particular taxonomic level, similar to the gene-spot matrix for host transcriptomics.
+The function krakenToMatrix() performs this, while also performing barcode correction, resolving the taxonomic classifications of the reads to genus level and collapsing reads into UMI counts.

 Running **krakenToMatrix()** with default settings (i.e. tax_level=“genus” and counts=“umi_counts”):